MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 ## Manage receipts

-Many organizations require that a copy of a receipt be attached to a travel-related or business-related expense reports that an employee submits for reimbursement.
+Many organizations require you to attach a copy of a receipt to a travel-related or business-related expense reports that an employee submits for reimbursement.
 The Expense mobile app allows users to create and manage receipts seamlessly.

 ### View receipts